cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 - VIM / Nano
 - Certbot
 - NGINX
+- CloudFlare

 # 1. Creating the VM
 This was shown and practiced at Sysadmin training.
-As a reminder, we have a VM Template on `Muscovy`.
+As a reminder, a VM Template exists on one of our hosts (Mallard, Pancakes, etc.).
 You also need to SSH with the SSH Key you created and sent to me.
 Don't forget the MOTD instructions!